 Sticker: A type of block that can be added to a slide from the editor toolbar.
-Choose between Otto, Graph Monsters, Chubby Hands, and many more.
+Choose from a variety of fun designs created by professionals.

 Template picker: When creating or editing a presentation, the template picker gives you easy access to templates saved to your workspace or located in the gallery.
 You can add all slides from a template, or browse and select individual slides.

-Text: A type of block that can be added to a slide from the editor toolbar; for example a title, headline, or bullet list.
+Text: A type of block that can be added to a slide from the editor toolbar; for example, a title, headline, or bullet list.

 Workspace: Workspaces are where presentations are created, collaborated on, and organized.
 Workspaces can contain multiple members who can access, edit, and work on presentations together.

 Workspace icon: The image that is used to identify a workspace.
-If your workspace owner hasn't uploaded an image, we'll use the first letter of your workspace on a colored background.
-You'll see the icons for each workspace you have access to in the workspace switcher on your dashboard.
+If your workspace owner hasn't uploaded an image, we'll use the first letter of your workspace name on a colored background.
+You'll see the icons for each workspace you have access to in the workspace switcher on the left side of your dashboard.

-Workspace settings: Available via the settings menu, this is where owners and admins can set a workspace icon, rename a workspace, or set an approved email domain.
+Workspace settings: Available via the Workspace menu, this is where owners and admins can set a workspace icon, rename a workspace, or set an approved email domain.
 Owners can also transfer ownership or delete their workspace.